Gerhard Richter: Film

 In 2016 and 2019 Richter worked again with Corinna Belz on two films based on his 2012 book Patterns.
-The previous piece named Richters Patterns when shown is partnered with music by the German composer Marcus Schmickler, the later by the American composer Steve Reich, both performed by a live ensemble.
+The previous piece named Richters Patterns when shown is partnered with music by the German composer Marcus Schmickler, the later one by the American composer Steve Reich, both performed by a live ensemble.
 The later work in turn is part of a larger two-section collaboration, Reich Richter Pärt which was commissioned for the inaugural season at The Shed in the Hudson Yards development in Manhattan in New York City.